DnD 5e Feats

 Telepathic

-Being able to communicate telepathically at up to 60ft offers a fair amount of utility and the Detect Thought spell is extremely strong in roleplaying scenarios.
+Telepathic is a versatile feat that can be invaluable in various situations.
+While it might not directly boost combat prowess, being able to communicate telepathically at up to 60ft offers a fair amount of utility and the detect thought spell is extremely strong in roleplaying and intrigue-heavy campaigns.
 Throw in a free ASI to INT, WIS, or CHA and you’ve got yourself a viable feat.

 Tough

-Tough is always good, if not very exciting.
+Tough is always effective, if not very exciting.
 An extra 2hp per level certainly adds up and will be an extra 40 hit points by level 20.

 Wood Elf Magic